Answers in Genesis: Reception

 Creation science, which is supported by AiG, is a pseudoscience that "lacks the central defining characteristic of all modern scientific theories".
 Scientific and scholarly organizations, including the National Academy of Sciences, Paleontological Society, Geological Society of America, Australian Academy of Science, and the Royal Society of Canada have issued statements against the teaching of creationism.
 The National Center for Science Education, a science advocacy group, criticize AiG's promotion of non-science.

-In direct response to AiG, No Answers in Genesis is a website maintained by members of the Australian Skeptics and retired civil servant John Stear for the purpose of rebutting claims made by AiG.
+Skeptical or atheistic organizations have also singled out Answers in Genesis for criticism.
+Members of the Australian Skeptics and retired civil servant John Stear maintain a website No Answers in Genesis in direct response to AiG for the purpose of rebutting their claims.
+In 2011, skeptic Brian Dunning listed it as #5 on his "Top 10 Worst Anti-Science Websites" list.

+Answers in Genesis has also been criticized by other Christians.
 Astronomer Hugh Ross's organization Reasons To Believe, a progressive creationist organization, is a critic of Answers in Genesis.
 The BioLogos Foundation, which promotes evolutionary creationism, has stated that the views of Answers in Genesis have "force[d] many thoughtful Christians to lose their faith", while The Biologos Foundation "protect[s the Christian] faith".
-In 2011 skeptic Brian Dunning listed it as #5 on his "Top 10 Worst Anti-Science Websites" list.